sansutiwary/Chat_news/README.md

 - **Live News Updates**: Fetches and displays the latest news from NDTV.
 - **Responsive Design**: Clean, orange-themed UI that works on all devices.
 - **User-Friendly**: Simple and intuitive user experience.
-- **User Authentication**: Users can log in to personalize their news feed.

 ## Screenshots